FSoft-AI4Code/HierarchyNet/readme.md

-### HierarchyNet: Learning to Summarize Source Code with Heterogeneous Representations
+## [EACL 2024] HierarchyNet: Learning to Summarize Source Code with Heterogeneous Representations

 ***